 We combine satellite-derived data with physical and biological data collected by guests on tour ships to investigate the impacts of melting glaciers and icebergs on Coastal Greenland Ecosystems.

-We are using these data to validate a new remote sensing model on meltwater, investigate how phytoplankton biodiversity is affected by iceberg abundance and meltwater, and overall ecosystem effects from melting ice sheets.
+We are using these data to validate a new remote sensing model on meltwater, investigate how iceberg abundance and meltwater concentration affects the base of the food web (phytoplankton) and marine predators (seabirds).
+The main goal of our project is to better understand overall ecosystem effects from melting ice sheets.

 Research Goals